SuperOfficeDocs/superoffice-docs/docs/en/marketing/editor/learn/index.md

 SuperOffice Marketing is supplied with many [ready-made message templates][9], and you can easily move content around to get the appearance you want.
 Save frequently used content as blocks to save time.

 > [!TIP]
 > We normally recommend a maximum width of 600 pixels for mailings.
-You can also check what the mailing will look like, on smart phones for example, by clicking **Mobile** ![icon][img4] in the menu in the lower left corner.
+You can also check what the mailing will look like, on smart phones for example, by clicking **Mobile** (<i class="ph ph-device-mobile" aria-hidden="true"></i>) in the menu in the lower left corner.
 See also [Customize the message for display on mobile devices][3].

 ## Edit columns and blocks/sections